kuzudb/kuzu-docs/src/content/docs/extensions/postgres.md

 ## Direct scan from PostgreSQL

-Directly scan from PostgreSQL tables using the `LOAD FROM` statement.
+This section shows how to directly scan from PostgreSQL tables to Kùzu using the `LOAD FROM` statement.

 ### Set up a PostgreSQL server via Docker